MaxBer04/DebiasDiffusion/exploratory/README.md

-# Section 5.4: Comprehensive Evaluation
+# Exploratory

-This section contains scripts for the comprehensive evaluation of the DebiasDiffusion method and comparison with other approaches.
+This section contains scripts to accompany the comprehensive evaluation provided in the thesis.

 ## Scripts